 - Dog must have valid animal health certificate.
-This is a new requirement since 1st January 2021 and pet passports are no longer valid.
-Your dog will require a new animal health certificate for each trip you take to Europe.
-The animal health certificate needs to be issued no more than 10 days before you travel and costs around £120.
+This is a new requirement since 1st January 2021 and UK issued pet passports are no longer valid.
+Your dog will require a new animal health certificate for each trip you take to Europe from the UK.
+The animal health certificate needs to be issued no more than 10 days before you travel.
 The most up to date information issued by the government can be found here.

-Be aware that you will need to visit a vet while you’re away to get a tapeworm treatment for your dog before returning to the UK.
+Be aware that you will need to get a tapeworm treatment for your dog before returning to the UK.
 More on this further down.

 How to get to France